thruston/grid-banger/README.rst

 Toby Thurston -- April 2018

-The functions in this module convert from OSGB grid references to and from GPS Latitude and Longitude, using OSGB formulae and the OSTN15 data set.
+The functions in this module convert from OSGB grid references to and from GPS Latitude and Longitude, using formulae, and the OSTN15 data set, supplied by ORGB.
 Conversions are accurate to approximately +/- 1mm.
-The scope of OSGB is limited to the same coverage as the Ordnance Survey maps:
-England, Wales, Scotland, and the Isle of Man, but not Northern Ireland, nor the Channel Islands.
+The scope is limited to the same coverage as the Ordnance Survey maps: England, Wales, Scotland, and the Isle of Man, but not Northern Ireland, nor the Channel Islands.

 This implementation supersedes the osgb module written by Paul Agapow;
 existing code should work unmodified, but the exported functions have been